Determinantal Sieving: Speeding-up Dynamic Programming

 \begin{theorem} If $\cF$ is $k$-representable and $H \in \mathcal{G}_{\IS}$, then \textsc{Conflict-free Solution} can be solved in $O^*(2^{k})$ time. \end{theorem}

-Theorem~\ref{theorem:conflict-free} gives the following improvements over existing dynamic programming algorithms: \begin{itemize} \item \textsc{Conflict-free Matching}: Given a graph $G = (V, E)$, a conflict graph $H = (E, E')$, and an integer $k$, it asks whether $G$ has a conflict-free matching of size $k$.
+Theorem~\ref{theorem:conflict-free} gives the following improvements over existing dynamic programming algorithms: \begin{itemize} \item \textsc{Conflict-free Matching}: Given a graph $G = (V, E)$, a conflict graph $H = (E, E')$, and an integer $k$, the task is to decide whether $G$ has a conflict-free matching of size $k$.
 Agrawal et al.~\cite{AgrawalJKS20} showed that \textsc{Conflict-free Matching} can be solved in $O^*(2^{(2\omega + 2)k})$ time when $H$ is chordal.
 We can solve this problem in $O^*(4^k)$ time because the collection of matchings of size $k$ is $2k$-representable: Let $A$ be the representation of the uniform matroid over $V$ (with every vertex $v$ copied $\deg(v)$ times) of rank $2k$.
-Note that a set of $k$ edges spans $A$ if and only if it is pairwise disjoint, i.e., forms a matching. \item \textsc{Conflict-free Set Cover}: Given a collection $\cE$ of sets over $V$ (with $|V| = n$), a conflict graph $H = (\cE, E')$, and an integer $t$, and it asks whether $G$ has a conflict-free set cover $S \subseteq \cE$ (i.e., $\bigcup S = V$) of size at most $t$.
+For each edge $uv$, let $\Gamma_{uv}$ contain one copy of the column for $u$ and one copy of the column for $v$.
+Then a set of $k$ edges spans $A$ if and only if it is pairwise disjoint, i.e., forms a matching. \item \textsc{Conflict-free Set Cover}: Given a collection $\cE$ of sets over $V$ (with $|V| = n$), a conflict graph $H = (\cE, E')$, and an integer $t$, the task is to decide whether $G$ has a conflict-free set cover $S \subseteq \cE$ (i.e., $\bigcup S = V$) of size at most $t$.
 Jacob et al.~\cite{JacobMR21} gave an $O^*(3^n)$-time algorithm for \textsc{Conflict-free Set Cover} when the conflict graph $H$ is chordal.
 Since set covers are $n$-representable (mapping every set $E$ to a list of elements $(v,E)$, $v \in E$ as in Section~\ref{sec:matroid-applications}), by Theorem~\ref{theorem:conflict-free}, it can be solved in $O^*(2^n)$ time. \end{itemize}

 Incidentally, Jacob et al.~\cite{JacobMR21} showed that \textsc{Conflict-free Set Cover} is W[1]-hard parameterized by $n$, even if the conflict graph is bipartite.
 This implies that the class of bipartite graphs is not contained in $\mathcal{G}_{\IS}$, although a maximum independent set can be found in polynomial time on bipartite graphs.
 It is perhaps no coincidence that the problem of counting independent sets is \#P-hard for bipartite graphs \cite{ProvanB83}.